komali2/blog/content/posts/life-in-taiwan/index.md

 Then, I work!
 I code or whatever until around 11:45, occassionally looking at our bearded dragon, Richard, or our fish, or the birds that dick around in our backyard.
 Today's a lazy day example, so I toss out an order on Uber eats for some local bento box place.
 My options are seemingly unlimited here, and I can usually get lunch to me in something like 30 minutes, 15 sometimes.
 Lunch is usually around 6 bucks USD delivered.

-Depending on how much work I have an hour many hours I'm billing that day (occassionaly I don't bill full time for Curative in this example), I'll finish work around 2 or 3.
-From then, I can work on personal projects, or walk around outside and catch pikmin, or read, whatever.

 At 5 I have an online mandarin lesson with a Taiwanese teacher that lives in the UK.
 The time zone difference works out well, though I agree that it's probably a little silly to be doing lessons with a Taiwanese person in another country.
 Even if she was here, though, I'd prefer the online lessons.
 Tammy sometimes does her mandarin lessons in person and it adds a lot of time to the thing for commute, small talk while buying coffee, etc. I use Preply for Mandarin lessons, and it costs 30$ USD/hr.
 I take two lessons a week and find it to be one of the best value for time and money activities I do in terms of leraning mandarin.
 It does need to be supplemented with other studies though, which I'll get into.

-It's Wednesday in this example day, so I horf a quick uber eats dinner
+It's Wednesday in this example day, so I horf a quick uber eats dinner, study my flashcards or something, then